jusepv/jusepv.github.io/index.md

 ## About Me

-Driven by a diverse background in AI research and data engineering, I aim to contribute to innovation by transforming data into meaningful value through technology.
+I’m Juseong Jin, an AI Research Engineer.
+With a broad background in AI research and data engineering, I’m passionate about applying technology to solve real-world problems.
+I am driven by the goal of creating innovative value through data and am eager to contribute to innovation.
 ## Work Experiences

 - **Seoul National University Hospital (SNUH)**